 Buy a Japan Rail Pass

 The pass allows access to shinkansen (bullet trains), limited express, express, rapid and local trains.
-The pass will also cover you on some local JR bus services (however not on highway buses), Tokyo monorail to and from Haneda Airport and the ferry to Miyajima from Hiroshima.
+It will also cover you on some local JR bus services, (not on highway buses), Tokyo monorail to and from Haneda Airport, and the ferry to Miyajima from Hiroshima.

-The pass must be purchase outside of Japan, a voucher pack will be posted to your country of residence which then has a 3 month expiry; so you must travel to Japan and exchange the voucher within 3 months of the date of issue.
+It must be purchase outside of Japan, a voucher pack will be posted to your country of residence, which then has a 3 month expiry.
+You must travel to Japan and exchange the voucher within 3 months of the date of issue.
 You must also be a non-japanese national travelling to Japan on a temporary visa.
 For more information and to purchase a JR Pass you can click here.

 Book in Advance

-I highly recommend researching if some things need to be booked in advance; with the dense population and the interest of travellers heading to Japan, so many attractions require a 3 month advance booking.
+I highly recommend researching if some things need to be booked in advance.
+With the dense population, and the interest of travellers heading to Japan, so many attractions require a 3 month advance booking.

-I found that most hostels were nicer and cleaner to stay than some hotels so don’t be afraid to book a hostel once in a while.
-You will be bound to meet some amazing people along the way if you do.
+I found that most hostels were nicer and cleaner to stay than some hotels, so don’t be afraid to book a hostel once in a while.
+You will meet some amazing people along the way if you do.

 Wifi and Sim Cards

-Although there are free wifi locations throughout Japan, it is very easy to get lost and lose your wifi signal.
+Although there are free wifi locations throughout Japan, it’s very easy to get lost and lose your wifi signal.
 Many street signs are written in Japanese.
 This is where a portable wifi and google maps saved me, although I found myself on some pretty amazing adventures when when I didn’t know where I was going.